All about the working holiday in Latvia!

 This must be your first participation.
 If you have already been granted a Latvia WHV before, then you cannot apply again.

-Exception: Canadian citizens can apply for a second year.
+Canadian citizens can apply to the Youth Exchange Programme for a second year, but under a different category.